NewsAppsUMD/first-news-app-umd/docs/index.rst

 .. image:: /_static/hello-js-pins2.png

-Add a popup on the map pins that shows the name of the victim.
+Add a popup on the map pins that shows the location of the call.

 .. code-block:: html
     :emphasize-lines: 58-62